sajadrzv/Developing-two-Python-classes/README.md

 # Developing-two-Python-classes
-Developed two Python classes to check four linearity assumptions for any preprocessed data set and to determine suitable machine learning models for regression problemsDeveloped
+Developed two Python classes to check four linearity assumptions for any preprocessed data set and to determine suitable machine learning models for regression problems.

 In this project we developed two classes :
 • 1st Class: automatically checks all four linearity assumptions for any data set This Class takes the dataset and response variable and automatically checks all the assumptions.